1981 Brink's robbery: Odinga, Baraldini, Joseph and Ferguson

 In a 1983 federal trial presided over by U.S. District Judge Kevin Duffy, Sekou Odinga and Silvia Baraldini were convicted of conspiracy and racketeering related to the robberies, Jamal Joseph and Cecil Ferguson were convicted as accessories, while two additional defendants were acquitted.
 That trial was prosecuted by Robert S. Litt, while the defendants' lawyers included Chokwe Lumumba and Lynne Stewart.

 Ferguson, Baraldini, and Odinga's federal convictions were affirmed by the United States Court of Appeals for the Second Circuit in March 1985.

 Legacy

 In 2004, the Nyack post office was officially renamed after the two police officers and the Brink's guard who were killed in the shootout.
-A fictionalized version of the robbery is incorporated into the 1995 film Dead Presidents.
 In 2008, five years after her release on parole, Kathy Boudin (having earned a doctorate in the interim) was appointed as an adjunct professor at Columbia University School of Social Work, prompting a 2013 Orangetown Town Board condemnation of the university's action and a call for her termination as professor.
 In 2019, Boudin and Gilbert's son, Chesa, who was dropped off to a babysitter before the robbery, was elected District Attorney for the city of San Francisco.
-The voters of San Francisco recalled Chesa Boudin from office as D.A. on June 7, 2022.